cstahoviak/cherno-cpp/README.md

    - Any manually-allocated memory on the heap needs to be manually cleaned up in the destructor or you will create memory leaks.

 __Video #26: Inheritance in C++__
+- A note on Constructors: Every constructor in the inheritance hierarchy gets called in the order of base-class -> derived-class.
+- Destructors get called in the _reverse_ order!
 - Polymorphism: Achieved either via function overloading or operator overloading, e.g. you can use the `+` operator to add two ints, two floats or even concatenate two strings.

 __Video #27: Virtual Functions in C++__